How to Socialise your Puppy

 What is puppy socialisation?

-When to socialise a puppy
+When to socialise a puppy?

 Can you socialise a puppy before vaccination?

-How to socialise my puppy
+How to socialise your puppy

 So, how do you socialise your puppy?
 Here are some of our top tips you need to know: